Nabizzle/Sensorized-Breakable-Block-and-DLC/README.md

 `dlc.train_network(”config\\path”,maxiters=200000)`

 `maxiters` is the maximum number of iterations the network training goes through.
-The system reports its progress every 1000 iterations, so you won’t see proof that it’s working for about ten minutes.
+The system reports its progress every 1000 iterations, so you won’t see proof that it’s working for about five minutes.
 200000 is the recommended number for a strong network, and after 200000 improvement is negligible.
 Do not forget the maxiters command!
 Without it the network will never stop training and you will have to forcibly stop it when you next log on.

-There is now a folder named iteration-0 in your training-datasets folder.
+There is now a folder named iteration-n in your training-datasets folder, where n=(the previous iteration)+1.
 Every time you train, the iteration number will increase, and a new folder will appear!

 6. Evaluate the Network